Psilocybin: Interactions

-Serotonin 5-HT_{2A} receptor antagonists can block the hallucinogenic effects of serotonergic psychedelics like psilocybin.
+Serotonin 5-HT_{2A} receptor antagonists can block the hallucinogenic effects of serotonergic psychedelics like psilocybin in humans.
 Numerous drugs act as serotonin 5-HT_{2A} receptor antagonists, including antidepressants like trazodone and mirtazapine, antipsychotics like quetiapine, olanzapine, and risperidone, and other agents like ketanserin, pimavanserin, cyproheptadine, and pizotifen.
 Such drugs are sometimes called "trip killers" because they can prevent or abort psychedelics' hallucinogenic effects.
 Serotonin 5-HT_{2A} receptor antagonists that have been specifically shown in clinical studies to diminish or abolish psilocybin's effects include ketanserin, risperidone, and chlorpromazine.
+Serotonin 5-HT_{2A} receptor antagonists like antipsychotics should be stopped five half-lives or at least seven days before a psychedelic session.

 The serotonin 5-HT_{1A} receptor partial agonist buspirone has been found to markedly reduce psilocybin's hallucinogenic effects in humans.
-Conversely, the serotonin 5-HT_{1A} receptor antagonist pindolol has been found to potentiate the hallucinogenic effects of the related psychedelic dimethyltryptamine (DMT) by 2- to 3-fold in humans.
-Selective serotonin reuptake inhibitors (SSRIs) may modify psilocybin's effects.
+Conversely, the serotonin 5-HT_{1A} receptor antagonist pindolol has been found to robustly potentiate the hallucinogenic effects of the related psychedelic dimethyltryptamine (DMT) in humans.
+Selective serotonin reuptake inhibitors (SSRIs) may modify psilocybin's effects, for instance moderately diminishing them.
 One clinical trial found that psilocybin's hallucinogenic and "good drug" effects were not modified by the SSRI escitalopram, but that its "bad drug effects" such as anxiety, as well as ego dissolution, were reduced, among other changes.

 Benzodiazepines such as diazepam, alprazolam, clonazepam, and lorazepam, as well as alcohol, which act as GABA_{A} receptor positive allosteric modulators, have been limitedly studied in combination with psilocybin and other psychedelics and are not known to directly interact with them.
 But these GABAergic drugs produce effects such as anxiolysis, sedation, and amnesia, and may therefore diminish or otherwise oppose psychedelics' effects.
 Because of this, recreational users often use benzodiazepines and alcohol as "trip killers" to manage difficult hallucinogenic experiences with psychedelics, such as experiences with prominent anxiety.
-This strategy's safety is not entirely clear and might have risks, but benzodiazepines have been used to manage psychedelics' adverse psychological effects in clinical studies and in Emergency Rooms.
+This strategy's safety is not entirely clear and might have risks, but benzodiazepines have been used to manage psychedelics' adverse psychological effects in clinical studies and in emergency rooms.
 A clinical trial of psilocybin and midazolam coadministration found that midazolam clouded psilocybin's effects and impaired memory of the experience.
 Benzodiazepines might interfere with the therapeutic effects of psychedelics like psilocybin, such as sustained antidepressant effects.